Parent page: Schematic Objects

 Properties page: IEEE Symbol Properties

-This method of editing uses the associated IEEE Symbol dialog and the Properties panel mode to modify the properties of an IEEE Symbol object.
+This method of editing uses the associated Properties panel mode to modify the properties of an IEEE Symbol object.

 After placement, the IEEE Symbol mode of the Properties panel can be accessed in one of the following ways: